-Employer identification number, file number, and other identifying information - For us to process your corporation tax forms as quickly and efficiently as possible, it is important that we have the necessary identifying information from your preprinted label.
+Employer identification number, file number, and other identifying information - For us to process your corporation tax forms, it is important that we have the necessary identifying information from your preprinted label.
 Keep a record of the label information for future use.
 Please be certain to include your employer identification number and file number on each corporation tax form mailed.
-Without this information, we may not be able to process your return.